-- (a) How should a counterparty determine whether an entity established in third countries would be a financial counterparty if it was established in the Union? - (b) How should a counterparty determine whether an entity established in a third country which they believe would be an NFC is an NFC+ or NFC-? - (c) Does a pension scheme established in a third country benefit from the exemption from the clearing obligation provided under EMIR?

-(d) Do sovereign wealth funds established in third countries fall within the scope of application of EMIR?
+- (a) \Amended\ How should a counterparty determine whether an entity established in a third country would be a financial counterparty above the clearing thresholds (FC+) or below the clearing thresholds (FC-) if it was established in the Union? - (b) How should a counterparty determine whether an entity established in a third country which they believe would be an NFC is an NFC+ or NFC-? - (c) Does a pension scheme established in a third country benefit from the exemption from the clearing obligation provided under EMIR? - (d) Do sovereign wealth funds established in third countries fall within the scope of application of EMIR?
 If so, do they qualify as financial counterparty or non-financial counterparty?

-- (a) This needs to be assessed by individual counterparties in cooperation with their third-country counterparties, taking into account the nature of the activities undertaken by the counterparty in question.
-The process and any assumptions made in order to arrive at such a determination should be documented. - (b) If the third country entity is part of a group which also includes NFCs established in the Union, its NFC+ or NFC- status should be assumed to be the same as that of the EU NFCs and this information should be requested from the counterparty.
-If the third country entity is not part of such a group, but benefits from a similar, limited exemption in its own jurisdiction, it may be assumed that the entity would be NFC- were it established in the Union. - If neither of the above holds, the only way to determine the status of such a third country entity would be for it to calculate its group-level position against the EMIR clearing threshold.
-In line with OTC Q&A no. 4, EU counterparties might obtain representations from their third country counterparties detailing the NFC's status.
+(a) \Amended\ This needs to be assessed by individual counterparties in cooperation with their third-country counterparties, taking into account the nature of the activities undertaken by the counterparty in question and its positions calculated at the group level.
+If a third country entity would be a financial counterparty if it were established in the Union and is part of a group which also includes financial counterparties established in the Union, its FC+ or FC- status should be assumed to be the same as that of the EU FCs.
+Where there is no EU FC or EU NFC as part of the group, the only way to determine the status of such a third country entity is to calculate its group-level position against the EMIR clearing thresholds.

+The process and any assumptions made in order to arrive at such a determination should be documented.

+(b) \Amended\ If the third country entity is part of a group which also includes NFCs established in the Union, its NFC+ or NFC- status should be assumed to be the same as that of the EU NFCs and this information should be requested from the counterparty.
+If the third country entity is not part of such a group, but benefits from a similar, limited exemption in its own jurisdiction, it may be assumed that the entity would be NFC- if it were established in the Union.

+If neither of the above holds, the only way to determine the status of such a third country entity would be for it to calculate its group-level position against the EMIR clearing thresholds.

+In line with OTC Q&A no. 4, EU counterparties should obtain representations from their third country counterparties detailing their status.
 The EU counterparty is not expected to conduct verifications of the representations received from the third country entity detailing their status and may rely on such representations unless they are in possession of information which clearly demonstrates that those representations are incorrect.
-If it is not possible to assess what would be counterparty's status under EMIR, firms should assume that their counterparty status is NFC+ and apply EMIR requirement accordingly. - (c) EMIR provides for the conditions that European pension schemes shall meet in order to benefit from the exemption.
+If it is not possible to assess what would be the counterparty's status under EMIR, firms should assume that their counterparty status is FC+ or NFC+ and apply EMIR requirements accordingly.

+- (c) EMIR provides for the conditions that European pension schemes shall meet in order to benefit from the exemption.
 These conditions are specific for defined categories of pension schemes established in the EU.
 Therefore, the exemption from the clearing obligation does not apply to a pension scheme established in a third country. - (d) Sovereign wealth funds established in third countries are not exempted from the scope of EMIR.
 As clarified in OTC Q13(c), an exemption which is designed for entities established in the Union cannot be extended to equivalent entities established in third countries.